sqweelygig/supercool-servers/README.md

 ### 4.2 - Timeline Reflection

-Figure n.n (reprise of Figure n.n) - Project schedule, showing boundaries of MVP.
+Figure 4.2.1 (reprise of Figure 2.2.1) - Project schedule, showing boundaries of MVP.

 The implementation endeavours at TMA 01 and TMA 02 were ahead of schedule, but retrospectively the negotiation was behind schedule.
 By TMA 03, the MVP implementation was complete on schedule, and I had realised the negotiations were behind schedule.